Project St Joan – Toyota Land Cruiser Restomod

 Under the bonnet we’ll strive to preserve and expand the charming ‘pressed tin charm’ Toyota imbued the Land Cruiser with, albeit with provision for our more modern running gear and associated ancillary upgrades.
 We plan on re-working the radiator so that it is book-ended by fabricated expansion and washer fluid tanks, a relocation which should make the front of the engine bay look that much more pleasant from a visual (and symmetrical) point of view.
 Ditto the engine inlet, which will eventually be of a custom design so we can run a four-barrel replacement type throttle body setup in centre of the ‘V.’ This will in turn permit us to retain the traditional (and deeply cool) fabricated tin pancake style air filter box.

 The interior of the Land Cruiser always erred towards spartan and functional rather than comfy and stylish, and as such we’ll endeavour to add in a handful of tastefully realised upgrades.
 We’ve already modified the dashboard so that a Vintage Air system can fit beneath the dash, and this will eventually be complimented by custom switchgear and various other tweaks, all in-keeping with the ethos and style of the car they’ll be housed within.
 We plan on making the rear section a far more useful space, with revised seating and lighting, and even a fold-down picnic table.

-We’re partway through the metalwork phase of this particular project (much of our efforts have been focussed on removing rot and hitherto hidden accident damage) and have just completed its paintwork phase, hence its new coat of glorious biscuit-beige shown below.
+We’ve completed the metalwork phase of this particular project (much of our efforts have been focussed on removing rot and hitherto hidden accident damage) and have just completed its paintwork phase, hence its new coat of glorious biscuit-beige shown below.
 Keep an eye on our weekly video series, Retropower Uncut, to keep up to date with our progress on Project St Joan and the rest of the projects currently passing through Retropower via the Retropower Uncut video series.